apache/couchdb/share/doc/src/couchapp/views/nosql.rst

 useful reductions later.

-Reduce functions operate on the output of the map function (also called the map re⁠sult or intermediate result).
+Reduce functions operate on the output of the map function (also called the map result or intermediate result).
 The reduce function’s job, unsurprisingly, is to reduce the list that the map function produces.

 Here’s what our summing reduce function looks like: